dmbarbour/awelon/AboutAO.md

 Regular entries start with `@word` at the beginning of a new line, followed by the definition.
 The initial `@` is not part of the word, but is an entry separator capable of isolating parse errors.
 If an entry doesn't parse, it is ignored with a warning.
 If a word is already defined, the earlier definition is replaced.
 A word may also be *undefined* by convention of defining a word to itself, e.g. `@foo foo`.

 The *import* section, before the first entry, is special.
 Syntactically, it is a space-separated sequence (where 'space' means SP or LF).
-Each element identifies an AO dictionary file, minus the **.ao** suffix.
-The search is configured via the `AO_PATH` environment variable.
-Missing, ambiguous, or cyclic imports result in error.
-Imports are processed sequentially from left to right, potentially replacing earlier definitions.
+Imports are loaded into the dictionary sequentially from left to right, replacing earlier definitions - trivially optimized to eliminate redundant processing.
+Imports are currenly located by searching the `AO_PATH` environment variable, adding an implicit **.ao** suffix.
+Missing, cyclic, or ambiguous imports result in error.

 Replacing definitions has global scope.
 Entries and imports may thus be understood as *patches* on a tacit dictionary.
-Only the final dictionary is evaluated.
-Hence, it is acceptable for a dictionary to temporarily contain errors, undefined words, or cycles.
+Only the final, resulting dictionary is evaluated for cyclic, missing, or otherwise meaningless definitions.

 ### Processing of AO Dictionary